woojinc/bookish-memory/python-notes/14-python-regex.md

 # ---------- Was a Match Found ----------

+# Match

+# re.match() expression only matches at the beginnig of the string
+# It returns a MatchObject instance or returns None
+import re
+print bool(re.match(r"ly", "similarly")) # False
+print bool(re.match(r"ly", "ly should be in the beginning")) # True

 # Search for ape in the string
 if re.search("ape", "The ape was at the apex"):
     print("There is an ape")